mako-framework/docs/02_routing_and_controllers/02_controllers.md

 ### <a id="controller_events" href="#controller_events">Controller events</a>

-All controllers have two special methods.
+All controllers can have two special methods.
 The `beforeAction` method which gets executed right before the controller action and the `afterAction` method which gets executed right after the controller action.

 The controller action and `afterAction` methods will be skipped if the `beforeAction` returns data.